Stay at home, save lives | Coronavirus updates and guidance

 We are the only Scottish university taking part in the CMS Collaboration, a major experiment at the Large Hadron Collider CERN.
 Our students have had the opportunity to visit the site during their studies.

-Our Civil Engineering society run regular social events and have close connections with ICE (Institute of Civil Engineers) Tayside.
+Our Civil Engineering society run regular social events.
+We also have close connections with the Institution of Civil Engineers in Tayside and Fife, and with the Institution of Structural Engineers.

 This course is accredited by the Institution of Civil Engineers (ICE), Institution of Structural Engineers (IStructE), and the Chartered Institution of Highways and Transportation (CIHT) and the Institute of Highway Engineers (IHE) at Chartered Engineer (CEng) Level.